 In Kenosha, Biden to test his promise to unify the nation

-WILMINGTON, Del. -- Campaigning for more than a year as a calming, unifying figure, Joe Biden and his core pitch for the presidency face the most intense test yet when he travels to Kenosha, Wisconsin, a city wrenched by police and protest violence that makes it a microcosm of the nation's election-year reckoning with systemic racism.
+WILMINGTON, Del. -- Joe Biden faces the most intense test yet of his pledge to be a calming, unifying leader for a divided nation when he travels Thursday to Kenosha, Wisconsin, a city now at the center of America's election-year reckoning with systemic racism.

-The 77-year-old former vice president, traveling two days after President Donald Trump visited the same city, plans to meet Thursday with family of Jacob Blake, who remains hospitalized after being shot seven times in the back by a white police officer as authorities attempted to arrest him.
-Biden also plans a community discussion that he indicated would draw business figures, civic leaders and law enforcement officials.
+The 77-year-old former vice president, traveling two days after President Donald Trump visited the same city, plans to meet with family of Jacob Blake, who remains hospitalized after being shot seven times in the back by a white police officer as authorities tried to arrest him.
+Biden also plans a community discussion with business figures, civic leaders and law enforcement officials.

-'This is about making sure that we move forward,' Biden told reporters Wednesday.
-He added that he's 'not going to tell Kenosha what they have to do' but instead encourage a community 'talk about what has to be done.'
+"This is about making sure that we move forward," Biden told reporters Wednesday.
+He added that he's "not going to tell Kenosha what they have to do" but instead encourage a community to "talk about what has to be done."

-Falling exactly two months before Election Day, the trip presents Biden both opportunity and risks as he tests his promise, made again and again for 16 months, that he can 'unify the country' and find consensus even where it's not readily apparent.
-The approach always has been an intentional contrast with Trump, a president who thrives on conflict.
-But the distinction has sharpened over a summer of nationwide protests - most peaceful, but some of them, as in Kenosha, turned violent and destructive.
+Two months before Election Day, the trip presents Biden both opportunity and risks, testing his longstanding promise that he can "unify the country" and find consensus even where it's not readily apparent.
+The approach is an intentional contrast with Trump, who thrives on conflict.
+But the distinction has sharpened over a summer of nationwide protests -- most peaceful, but some of them, as in Kenosha, turned violent and destructive.

 Biden is a white man propelled to the Democratic nomination by Black voters.
 Since the May 25 death of George Floyd, a Black man killed by a white Minneapolis police officer, Biden has called for an overhaul of U.S. policing and embraced a national conversation on racism.
 The significance of the moment was a factor in Biden selecting California Sen. Kamala Harris as the first Black woman to join a major party presidential ticket.

-The president continued his 'law and order' mantra during his own Kenosha trip Tuesday.
+The president pressed his "law and order" mantra during his own Kenosha trip Tuesday.
 He toured damaged buildings and discussed ways to quell unrest with law enforcement officials.
-Trump was greeted by supporters who occasionally mixed with - and yelled at - Black Lives Matter organizers.
+Trump was greeted by supporters who occasionally mixed with -- and yelled at -- Black Lives Matter organizers.

 Despite repeated questions from reporters, the president refused to address racism in the country or its police departments.
 Instead, he asserted anew that a Biden presidency would bring riots and destruction to American cities.
-That echoes Trump's false charges that Biden backs violent protests and activists' calls to 'defund the police.'
+Trump falsely claims that Biden backs violent protests and activists' calls to "defund the police."

 In fact, Biden has repeatedly denounced violence, from a June 2 speech after Floyd's death up to a Monday address that his campaign quickly turned into a one-minute digital and television ad.
 The campaign has spent $45 million for the spot, which has English and Spanish language versions, to circulate on national cable networks and in local markets across Arizona, Florida, Michigan, Minnesota, Nevada, North Carolina, Ohio, Pennsylvania and Wisconsin.

-'Look, the vast majority of police officers are good, decent honorable women and men.
+He also praised law enforcement, saying "the vast majority of police officers are good, decent honorable women and men.
 They put on that shield every morning.
-They have a right to go home that night safely - the vast majority,' he said.
+They have a right to go home that night safely -- the vast majority."

-He stands by his proposals to overhaul policing '" not to 'defund the police,' as Trump falsely accuses Biden of supporting '" but to require local forces to agree to certain best practices to get federal funding and to invest more in services, such as mental health counseling, intended to ease social problems that fall to police to handle, sometimes with violent consequences.
+He stands by his proposals to overhaul policing -- not to "defund the police"-- but to require local forces to agree to certain best practices to get federal funding and to invest more in services, such as mental health counseling, intended to ease social problems that fall to police to handle, sometimes with violent consequences.

 To a large degree, Biden has asked for the difficulty of campaigning on nuance, if not defined his candidacy that way.